NeuraiProject/neurai-rpc/neurai_methods.md

 1. "fromaccount"         (string, required) DEPRECATED.
 The account to send the funds from.
 Should be "" for the default account
 2. "amounts"             (string, required) A json object with addresses and amounts {
-      "address":amount   (numeric or string) The raven address is the key, the numeric amount (can be string) in RVN is the value
+      "address":amount   (numeric or string) The raven address is the key, the numeric amount (can be string) in XNA is the value
       ,...
     }
 3. minconf                 (numeric, optional, default=1) Only use the balance confirmed at least this many times.